Why these 10 Venetian palaces are worth the detour

 The tables that count around the palaces

 Venice long suffered a mediocre gastronomy reputation.
 Things have changed.
-Oro at Le Cipriani (1 Michelin star) offers refined Venetian cuisine by chef Davide Bisetto: risotto al nero di seppia, fegato alla veneziana revisited with finesse.
-Count 180-220 € per person, wine included.
-Terrazza Danieli restaurant at Danieli (outside our selection but 5 minutes from Londra Palace) offers unrivalled basin views and impeccable classic Italian cuisine (150-180 €).
+Oro at Cipriani (1 Michelin star) delivers refined Venetian cuisine by chef Davide Bisetto: risotto al nero di seppia, fegato alla veneziana revisited with finesse.
+Count 180-220 € per person, wines included.
+The Terrazza Danieli restaurant at Danieli (outside our selection but 5 minutes from Londra Palace) offers unbeatable basin views and impeccable classic Italian cuisine (150-180 €).

 Outside the hotels, three addresses stand out: